amethyst/rendy/docs/pipelines.md

 ### SimpleGraphicsPipelineDesc

 This `Trait` is defined in `graph/src/node/render/group/simple.rs`, and you will use it to set up the resources your pipeline will use.
-The `Desc` is short for `Descriptor`.
+The `Desc` is short for `Description`.

 With this `Trait`, you describe your graphics pipeline to Vulkan/Metal/whatever, such as the vertices you want to draw, how to blend colors, how much memory will be needed for buffers, and all that good stuff.